tamarakalashnyk20-glitch/ab_test_python/README.md

 # ab_test_python
-# Python A/B Test Analysis
+# Python A/B Testing Analytics Project
 # Project Overview

 This project focuses on analyzing A/B testing results using Python statistical analysis and Tableau dashboard visualization.